dansleboby/ZoomPHP-sdk/docs/Api/MeetingsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$meeting_uuid = "meeting_uuid_example"; // string | The meeting UUID.
+$meeting_uuid = 'meeting_uuid_example'; // string | The meeting UUID.
 Each meeting instance will generate its own Meeting UUID (i.e., after a meeting ends, a new UUID will be generated for the next instance of the meeting).
 Please double encode your UUID when using it for other API calls if the UUID begins with a '/'or contains '//' in it.
 $page_size = 30; // int | The number of records returned within a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->pastMeetingParticipants($meeting_uuid, $page_size, $next_page_token);